 Pardon me for interfering, but I am wondering, if Skyjake is misinterpreting the issue here:

 In Vanilla Heretic and pre-material system Dday, the background flats used on the E2-3 ending never animated.
 In Dday they are animating because they happen to be flats used in an animated flat sequence.

-#15 Updated by vermil over 8 years ago
+#15 Updated by vermil about 10 years ago

 - Tags changed from InFine, Menu, Animation, Heretic to InFine, Menu, Animation, Heretic, Doom2

 I forgot that Doom2 Map20's intermission text background is also an animating flat.
 Given Doom is a higher priority than the other games symbolically, I thought I'd mention it.